KataChannel/tazagroup/FEATURES.md

-✅ **Commission Reports** - Detailed commission breakdown and analysis with multi-tier visualization ✨ NEW ✅ **Payout Schedule** - Automated payment scheduling system with frequency control and minimum thresholds ✨ NEW ✅ **Advanced Filtering** - Complex multi-criteria filtering system with export capabilities and quick presets ✨ NEW
+✅ **Commission Reports** - Detailed commission breakdown and analysis with multi-tier visualization ✨ NEW ✅ **Payout Schedule** - Automated payment scheduling system with frequency control and minimum thresholds ✨ NEW ✅ **Advanced Filtering** - Complex multi-criteria filtering system with export capabilities and quick presets ✨ NEW ✅ **Tax Reports** - Vietnam tax calculation system with resident/non-resident support and compliance tracking ✨ NEW ✅ **Minimum Payout Settings** - Configurable payout thresholds with automated payment controls and balance status ✨ NEW ✅ **Payout Reports** - Comprehensive payout history and analytics dashboard with export capabilities ✨ NEW

 **Achievement Summary:**
 ✅ Complete authentication system with JWT tokens + email verification + password reset